University Ombuds

 INDEPENDENT

-• Ask who came to see us or what was discussed
+• No one will ask who came to see us or what was discussed

 If, during the course of your consultation, you decide that a formal complaint is the right option for you, you can fill out a complaint form either with Human Resources or with Equity Programs and Compliance.
 Once a complaint is filed, the appropriate office will follow the procedure for conducting an intake interview and, if appropriate, following through with the process as outlined by our SF State policies.